hemanta212/blogger-cli/docs/customizing.md

 Suppose you create footer.html snippet then you open the layout.html and place {{ snippet.footer }} before closing body tag or wherever you want to add this snippet.

 ### Overriding existing templates
 You are free to edit the default templates and changes will be reflected.
-However if you mess up you can always again export blog_template from above process.
+However, if you mess up you can always again export blog_template from the above process.

 You may want to edit navbar_data.html.
 Here is what the default looks like:
 ```